armandmcqueen/tensorpack-mask-rcnn/README.md

 ### Overview

-Mask RCNN code with a batch dimension for training, FP16 training, custom TF ops.
+Mask RCNN code that supports training with a batch size > 1 per GPU, FP16 training, custom TF ops.
 Some features of the original Tensorpack have been stripped away:

 - We only support FPN-based training
 - We do not have support for Cascade RCNN